 From extreme heat to flooding events, the impacts of climate change are already being felt in London: in our 2021 climate change poll we found that 55% of Londoners say their day-to-day life in London has been impacted by the changing climate.

 We also know that Londoners across the city and in all demographic groups are well aware of climate change (with 94% of Londoners somewhat or very aware of climate change), and are motivated to tackle climate change (89% of Londoners are very or somewhat motivated to help prevent climate change).

 We have also worked with the University of Leeds to understand consumption emissions in London boroughs.

 London Councils are also part of the UK Cities Climate Investment Commission.

 London’s councils are crucial in the fight against climate change.

-London boroughs have adopted a variety of targets in respect of reducing council-generated emissions, though the majority have adopted a target of net zero emissions by 2030, which the Mayor of London has also now adopted.
+London boroughs have adopted a variety of targets in respect of reducing council-generated emissions, though the majority have a target of net zero emissions by 2030, which the Mayor of London has also now adopted.
 Some boroughs have also adopted emissions reduction targets for their borough as a whole.
-The following map shows London boroughs' targets for carbon emissions reductions from their own estate and operations:
+Find out more about the boroughs' targets here.

-25 London boroughs have now published a Climate Action Plans detailing how they will seek to meet their targets, and all boroughs will be publishing one in due course.
+27 boroughs and the City of London Corporation have now published Climate Action Plans detailing how they will seek to meet their targets, and all boroughs will be publishing one in due course.

 Many of London's officer groups are actively looking at how they can support councils' emissions reduction targets, including the London Environment Directors' Network (LEDNet), who have established a climate 'cluster' to provide leadership on this issue, and the London Housing Directors' Network.